 BIENNALE ARCHITETTURA 2020

-The 17th International Architecture Exhibition, running from 23 May to 29 November 2020, will be curated by architect and scholar Hashim Sarkis with the theme How will we live together?
+The 17th International Architecture Exhibition will be curated by architect and scholar Hashim Sarkis with the theme How will we live together?

 Australian Exhibition 2018

 Mauro Baracco and Louise Wright of Baracco+Wright Architects with Linda Tegg

 Repair focused on Australian architecture that integrates built and natural systems to effect repair of the environment, and in so doing, mend or improve other societal, economic and cultural conditions.

 On entering the Pavilion, visitors found over 10,000 native Australian grassland plants arranged inside and outside of the Pavilion’s granite structure.
 This field of vegetation, titled Grasslands, allowed visitors to enter a physical dialogue between architecture and the endangered plant community – with just one per cent of these threatened species left in their native Australian environment.

 Amelia Holliday, Isabelle Toland (Aileen Sage) and Michelle Tabet